 More bits, pieces, And random thoughts on technique

-BDSC_0052everly Weaver in one of my two classes in Co.
+Beverly Weaver in one of my two classes in Co.
 Springs for the Pikes Peak Hand weaving Guild made me aware of another use for soumack in the design process.
 I teach about handiness(right or left slant) all of the time.
-I use it for outlining, edges, concentric circles and nested squares.and spirals etc. What I never thought about doing is using in the design process to move the eye out or in and creating DSC_0155a Vasarely type of effect.
+I use it for outlining, edges, concentric circles and nested squares.and spirals etc. What I never thought about doing is using in the design process to move the eye out or in and creating a Vasarely type of effect.
 The slant of the soumack turns can be used to move the eye outward or inward.
 By using the slant in relation ship to colour contrast-such as complements or warm and cool one can create more dimensions in the shape.

 In the two pictures above Pike Peaks early morning. second photo note the slant of the soumack.
 Slant is called handedness and is dependent on the turn of the soumack weft wrapper.